 Majors should complete English 285 before enrolling in Literary Theory classes or 485 Senior Seminar.
-Students must complete ENG 190 or a 200-level literature course or have permission from the instructor before taking 300-level literature courses; 210 Introduction to Creative Writing before taking the 300-and 400-level workshops; and a 200-level film course before taking 300-level film courses.
+Students must complete ENG 190 or a 200-level literature course or have permission from the instructor before taking 300-level literature courses; a 200-level writing workshop before taking the 300- and 400-level workshops in the same genre; and a 200-level film course before taking 300-level film courses.